 Paleo Egg Cups are the perfect breakfast to start off your day.
-Loads of protein, with fresh asparagus, makes this gluten-free, grain free, nut free, paleo and whole30 friendly.
+Loads of protein with fresh asparagus make this gluten-free, grain-free, nut-free, paleo, and whole30 friendly.

-While my little chicken flock has shrunk, we lost a few chickens this season.
-Two to old age, or so I assume, they were 7 years old and they passed in the night.
-One was caught by a racoon and disappeared.
-I still have 13 hens and we are collecting eggs daily, so I have an abundance of fresh free range eggs close at hand and I am always looking for easy and clever ways to use them up to enjoy.
+I still have 13 hens, and we are collecting eggs daily, so I have an abundance of fresh free-range eggs close at hand and I am always looking for easy and clever ways to use them up to enjoy.

-These cups are simple, and can be made ahead of time and warmed up for breakfast.
+These breakfast cups are super easy, only take 30 minutes, and can be made ahead of time and warmed up for breakfast.
 Though they are best eaten warm straight from the oven.

 There is plenty of protein to jump-start your metabolism in the morning, and filling enough to enjoy with some vegetables for lunch or dinner.